Bioprocessing innovations trends

 is on the verge of being adopted for commercial manufacture (3).

 sensors and sensors for new analytes.
-Also, manufacturing systems can now be modelled, which facilitates process and facilities
+Also, manufacturing systems can now be modeled, which facilitates process and facilities

 design and removes bottlenecks.